Question 82·Easy·Central Ideas and Details

 Identify what the question is asking

 The question asks for Maria's motivation—the main reason behind her actions.
-So you need to focus on why she does what she does in the passage, not just what she does.
+Focus on what her choices suggest about why she keeps practicing.

 Pull out key clues from the passage